agustinbotella/articulos-api/API_ENDPOINTS.md

 ### 3. Search Applications
 **GET** `/aplicaciones`

-Returns applications from the APLICACIONES table with optional search functionality.
+Returns applications from the APLICACIONES table.
+Search parameter is required for performance reasons.
+Article counts are calculated only for the current page results.

 **Parameters:**
 - `search` (string, **required**): Search term - supports word-based search across application paths